Close Menu

 Duration

-The main campaign offers between 15 and 20 hours of gameplay, depending on how we approach the missions and the time we dedicate to stealth versus direct combat.
+The main campaign offers between 15 and 20 hours of play, depending on how we approach the missions and the time we dedicate to stealth versus direct combat.
 It’s not an adventure that extends unnecessarily, but rather maintains a measured and coherent pace throughout its chapters, just like the original.
-Additionally, it includes a photo mode, so you can spend time taking the best captures, adjusting this added feature that gives a lot of gameplay, you can create real wonders.
+Additionally, it includes a photo mode, so you can spend time taking the best captures, adjusting this added feature that gives a lot of play, you can make real wonders.

-Moreover, replayability is an important factor: changing tactics, trying other camouflages, discovering hidden secrets in the jungle, or unlocking the Secret Theater scenes extends the game’s lifespan naturally.
-If we add to this the additional modes like Fox Hunt, the proposal gains points for those who want to continue squeezing it after completing the main story.
+Moreover, replayability is an important factor: changing tactics, trying other camouflages, discovering hidden secrets in the jungle, or unlocking the scenes of the Secret Theater naturally extends the game’s useful life.
+If we add to this the additional modes like Fox Hunt, the proposal gains ground for those who want to keep squeezing it after completing the main story.

 Conclusion